jackaudio/jackaudio.github.com/developers.md

 [jack2](https://github.com/jackaudio/jack2) or send your report to the [mailing list](/community).

-Is there an error in this web site?
-General comments?
-Send the webmaster an email.
+This homepage is maintained as a community effort and has it's own bugtracker.

+For anything else send a mail to the [mailing list](/community) people are friendly and will respond if they can.

 ## contributors

 Jack was inspired by and partially designed during discussions on the Linux Audio Developers mailing list.
 Particularly significant contributions to those discussions came from (in alphabetical order):

   * Paul Davis
   * Richard Günther